Medieval II: Total War: Expansion

 An expansion, Medieval II: Total War: Kingdoms, was announced on 30 March 2007 and released on 28 August 2007 in the US, 31 August in the UK, 7 September in Australia, and 22 November in Japan.
 It adds four new campaigns to the game: "Americas", which focuses on the Spanish colonization of the Americas, "Britannia", which focuses on several conflicts on the British Isles, "Crusades", which covers the Third and Fourth Crusades, and "Teutonic", which deals with the Northern Crusades.
 In each of the campaigns, a small part of the world (e.g. the British Isles) is taken and enlarged, with many settlements added to it.

 The Gold Edition of the game, containing the original game and the expansion pack, was released on 1 February 2008; this was later released/renamed on Steam as Medieval II: Total War™ Collection.

+Sequel

+A sequel to Medieval II: Total War was announced on 4 December 2025 by Creative Assembly.
+Total War: Medieval III, which will be built on the studios new Warcore engine.
+The title is in early pre-production and is expected to undergo a multi-year development cycle with periodic communication to the community.